-- ✓ Many women always need permission from a household member to travel to the market, nearby places or places within the village. - ✓ Most women always need permission to travel outside the village.
+- ✓ Many women always need permission from a household member to travel to the market, nearby places, outside village or to seek a healthcare provider. - ✓ Many women respondents mention that religious places, public village meeting or meeting of association is not applicable for them.